 Our photography workshops feature outdoor exercises to apply the theoretical concepts into practice.
 Monitor the weather forecast and ensure you dress appropriately for the conditions—especially on cold days.2 Please note that the lithium batteries powering your camera may exhibit diminished power output in cold conditions.
 When subzero air temperatures are forecast for the day of your workshop, we recommend bringing two or more camera batteries.

 Our classroom-free workshops take place outdoors, involve walking and feature locations that may not be fully accessible.
-In general, we meet at the Southwest corner of Danforth Ave and Monarch Park Ave, in Toronto’s east end (5-minute/300m walk from the Greenwood subway station).
+Currently, we meet in front of The Royal Conservatory of Music (273 Bloor St W, Toronto, ON M5S 1W2).

 We reserve the right to change the meeting location and will notify you at least 48 hours in advance of such changes.
 A modified meeting location will always be within 500m of a TTC subway station.

 We want to ensure that you fully understand the materials covered in our photography courses.
 If you aren’t completely satisfied with your learning experience, please let your instructor know immediately after your workshop concludes.
 We’re more than happy to address any points of confusion on the spot or to offer you the opportunity to repeat the same workshop on a future date (pending availability).